Izmargad/sugar-star-cansy/sugar-star-candy/content/post/the-rings-of-trees-and-saturn.md

 As a tree, I would not have to name things or write them down to remember.
 Everything would be perfectly stored in growth rings, I would be one with what I have become and have the perfect memories to prove it.
 Eventually I suppose, once felled or fallen, I may divulge all memories of environment and climate, else it would stay hidden and uncorrupted.

 I am not a tree, I look up at the heavens, I plot the journey of stars, I observe the moons of Saturn, commit their names to memory and trace the link between Phoebe and the corresponding orbiting ring.
 I make lists in notebooks, I learn and study and leave traces of what I experience outside of myself.
-I learn from traces other humans leave, I commit the names of Saturn’s moons to memory and marvel at its rings.
-I review how we have categorized those rings and in splendor named them.
+I learn from traces other humans leave, thus I marvel as I review how we have categorized the rings of Saturn and in equal splendor named them.

 ![](/uploads/agate-02.jpg)